DW has 19 yrs teaching experience in elementary & middle school & is licensed in every core area. He's published 9 YA Novels.

 Time and Tide

-Sam had anchored a hundred yards south of Masonboro Inlet, just offshore of the northwest side of Buzby Island, the island on which most of the town of Buzby Beach is located.
-He’d planned to do a little fishing in the channel the cut off from the waterway into the wetlands at the island’s north end.
+Sam had anchored a hundred yards south of Masonboro Inlet, just offshore of the northwest side of Buzby Island, the island on which the town of Buzby Beach is located.
+He’d planned to do a little fishing in the channel that cut off from the waterway into the wetlands at the island’s north end.
 Sam hadn’t planned on falling asleep.

 It was when the boat stopped rocking gently in the water and settled to a stop on the mud that Sam woke up.
 As it sank into his mind where he was, the Skiff sank firmly into the muddy bottom, and Sam was stuck fast.
 He tried desperately to push himself to deeper water with his paddle, but it was no use.
 The boat wasn’t going to float away any time soon.